nhnghia/IF2DOT/example/ETCS/README.txt

-This folder contains the evaluation of test cases in the ETCS case study
+This folder contains the evaluation result of test cases in the ETCS case study presented in a paper